-Our chapter is pleased to announce that Carolyn Green has been elected the Chair of the National Board of Directors for the 2008 - 2010 term.
-The AABE Philadelphia Chapter was honored to host the 7th and 26th Annual AABE National Conferences in 1984 and 2003 respectively.
-The chapter was also proud to co-host the 30th Annual National Conference this year in Washington, DC.
+Our chapter is pleased to announce that George Williams has been elected the Chair of the National Board of Directors for the 2014-2016 term.
+The AABE Philadelphia Chapter was honored to host the 7th, 26th, and 36th Annual AABE National Conferences in 1984, 2003, and 2013 respectively.

 The Purpose of the AABE Philadelphia Chapter is: